aq1018/active_model-better_errors/README.md

 ## How Better Errors Work

-`activemodel-better-errors` works by sperating the concerns of error message storage and presentation.
+`active_model-better_errors` works by sperating the concerns of error message storage and presentation.
 `ActiveModel::Errors` really handles four tasks in a single class:

 * error data storage